-It's the first month of a new year and after gorging ourselves on the very best games of 2019 over the holidays, our appetite for new games is steadily returning as we get into January.
-Of course, Nintendo announcements come in video-based packages direct to us (and you), and the whispers have already begun.
+We're well into 2020 now and after gorging ourselves on the very best games of 2019 at the end of last year, our appetite for new games is steadily returning.
+Of course, Nintendo announcements come in video-based packages direct to us (and you), and the whispers have been going around since the ball dropped for 2020.
 When is the first Nintendo Direct of 2020?
 That is the question!

-Well, looking back to last year, Nintendo kept us on tenterhooks until mid-February when it dropped a real whopper of a Direct before following it up at the end of the month with a Pokémon Direct devoted solely to the reveal of Pokémon Sword and Shield.
-Looking at past years, Nintendo has generally avoided making big announcements in January, preferring to wait until February or March instead (the New Nintendo 3DS reveal and first Switch Direct being notable exceptions).
+Well, looking back to last year, Nintendo kept us on tenterhooks throughout January until mid-February when it dropped a real whopper of a Direct before following it up at the end of the month with a Pokémon Direct devoted solely to the reveal of Pokémon Sword and Shield.
+Looking at past years, Nintendo has generally waited until February to make big announcements (the New Nintendo 3DS reveal and first Switch Direct being notable exceptions).

-There's no guarantee that they'll follow suit in 2020, though, and with Animal Crossing: New Horizons coming in March, there's every chance we'll be getting a Nintendo Direct broadcast sooner rather than later.
+There's no guarantee that they'll follow suit in 2020, but with Animal Crossing: New Horizons coming in March, we're expecting an announcement of a Nintendo Direct broadcast sooner rather than later.